Bolo101/fileRemove/README.md

 ## Features

-- **Secure Random Data Overwriting**: Utilizes a custom secure random number generator to overwrite files and directories with random data.
+- **Secure Random Data Overwriting**: Uses a strong secure random number generator to overwrite files and directories with random data.
-- **Zero Data Pass**: Completes the deletion process by overwriting data with zeros.
+- **Zero Data Pass**: Ensures data is irrecoverable by applying a final pass of zeros.
-- **Batch File Deletion**: Allows secure deletion of multiple files or directories in a single command.
+- **Batch File & Directory Deletion**: Securely deletes multiple files and directories in a single command.
-- **Subdirectory Handling**: Automatically detects and securely deletes all contents within directories, including subdirectories.
+- **Subdirectory Handling**: Recursively deletes all contents within directories, including subdirectories.
+- **Hard Link Detection**: Warns if a file has multiple hard links, as the data may still be recoverable elsewhere.
+- **Symbolic Link Protection**: Prevents accidental deletion of symbolic links.
+- **Free Space Wiping**: Option to wipe all free space on a specified drive to prevent data recovery.

 ## Prerequisites

-- Python 3.6 or later
+- Python **3.6 or later**
 - Linux operating system

 ## Installation